IRS Tax Tip 2013-51, April 9, 2013

-- Incorrect or missing Social Security numbers When entering SSNs for anyone listed on your tax return, be sure to enter them exactly as they appear on the Social Security cards.
+- Wrong or missing Social Security numbers.
+Be sure you enter SSNs for yourself and others on your tax return exactly as they are on the Social Security cards.

-- Filing status errors Choose the correct filing status for your situation.
+- Filing status errors.
+Choose the right filing status.
 There are five filing statuses: Single, Married Filing Jointly, Married Filing Separately, Head of Household and Qualifying Widow(er) With Dependent Child.
-See Publication 501, Exemptions, Standard Deduction and Filing Information, to determine the filing status that best fits your situation.
+See Publication 501, Exemptions, Standard Deduction and Filing Information, to help you choose the right one.
+E-filing your tax return will also help you choose the right filing status.

-- Forgetting to sign and date the return An unsigned tax return is like an unsigned check – it is invalid.
-Also, both spouses must sign a joint return.
+- Forms not signed, dated.
+An unsigned tax return is like an unsigned check – it’s invalid.
+Remember both spouses must sign a joint return.